 Experience from previous highly pathogenic avian influenza (HPAI) outbreaks, coupled with scientific and veterinary opinion indicates that migratory wild waterfowl (e.g. ducks, geese and swans) and gulls represent the most likely pathway for the introduction of HPAI virus (also known as bird flu).

 Wild waterfowl and gulls (particularly migratory species) pose a continual threat for the direct and indirect introduction of these viruses into premises where poultry, game birds, pet or other captive birds are kept.

 Areas of GB that are at increased risk of the introduction of the HPAI virus into poultry and kept birds from wild waterfowl have been identified, and these are referred to as ‘Higher Risk Areas’ (HRAs).
-Read more: disease risk considerations supporting the definition of an Avian Influenza Higher Risk Area.

 It is important to note that although these areas are at increased risk, poultry, including game birds and poultry kept as pets in all areas of GB remain at risk of avian influenza from wild birds.